Fraunhofer-Gesellschaft: Fraunhofer model

 Under the Fraunhofer model, which was approved in 1973, the Fraunhofer-Gesellschaft earns about two thirds of its income through contracts with industry or specific government projects.
 The remaining third of the budget is sourced in the proportion 9:1 from federal and state government grants and is used to support pre-competitive research.

 Thus the size of Fraunhofer's budget depends largely on its success in maximizing revenue from contract research.
-The Fraunhofer model applies not just to the Fraunhofer headquarters but also to the individual institutes.
-This serves both to drive the realization of Fraunhofer's strategic direction of maintaining its role as a leader in applied research and to encourage a flexible, autonomous and entrepreneurial approach to Fraunhofer's research priorities.

 The institutes are not legally independent units.
 However, the Fraunhofer model grants a very high degree of independence to the institutes in terms of project results and scientific impact and above all for their own funding.
 On the one hand, this results in a high degree of independence in terms of technical focus, distribution of resources, project acquisition and project management.
 On the other hand, this also generates a certain economic pressure and a compulsion to customer and market orientation.
 In this sense, the institutes and their employees act in an entrepreneurial manner and ideally combine research, innovation and entrepreneurship.

 Numerous innovations are the result of research and development work at the Fraunhofer institutes.
 The institutes work on practically all application-relevant technology fields, including microelectronics, information and communications technology, life sciences, materials science, energy technology or medical technology.
 One of the best known Fraunhofer developments is the MP3 audio data compression process.
 In 2024, the Fraunhofer-Gesellschaft reported 507 new inventions.
 Of these, 439 patent applications claiming rights of priority were filed.
 The number of active patent families amounted to 7,081.

-Recent studies have shown that the presence of a Fraunhofer center can boost the patent output of local firms and inventors in at least 13%.
+Studies in 2023 have shown that the presence of a Fraunhofer center can boost the patent output of local firms and inventors by at least 13%.

 Institutes

-As of 2025, the Fraunhofer-Gesellschaft operates 75 institutes and research units throughout Germany:
+As of 2025, the Fraunhofer-Gesellschaft operated 75 institutes and research units throughout Germany: